Alopecia Areata Treatment

 Alopecia areata is a fairly common skin disorder and about 1 percent of the population is affected at any given time.
 Unlike other kinds of hair loss, alopecia areata is a reversible hair loss as the follicles ( a structure that encloses the root of the hair) of hair are not damaged.
 Alopecia areata does not affect patient health in any other way.
 Few people complain of itching when hair starts falling.
 There is no physical discomfort associated with it.

 Alopecia areata is an autoimmune disease.
-In this condition, the defense cells of the body – because of a misdirected response – start to destroy hair follicles resulting in bald patches.
-Heredity and genetics play a significant role in alopecia areata.
-Patients suffering from alopecia areata very often mention a family member suffering from the same condition.
+In this situation, the defense cells of the body – because of a misdirected response – start to kill hair follicles producing in bald patches.
+Genetics and heredity perform a vital role in alopecia areata.
+Patients suffering from alopecia areata very frequently mention a family member suffering from the same condition.

 Alopecia areata shows up as bald patches.
-The most common areas for alopecia areata are the scalp and the beard but may involve any body part with hair.
-There may be one, or multiple bald patches.
-The patches are usually round in shape and smooth to touch.
+The most common areas for alopecia areata are the scalp and the stubble but may include any body part with hair.
+There may be one, or various bald patches.
+The patches are normally round in shape and soft to touch.

 |Sunday||10.00 am - 06.00 pm|